 Biogeochemistry of Rural to Urban Streams

 Many streams in near Villanova’s campus traverse a rural to urban gradient and offer an ideal opportunity to examine the relationship between land use practices and water quality.
-Research in the Goldsmith Laboratory has focused on determining the sources and fate of contaminants in these systems (including nutrients, sediment, metals, and pharmaceuticals) and devolving practical solutions to ameliorate the associated impacts.
-Through collaborations with local municipalities and watershed conservation organizations, such as the Lower Merion Conservancy and the Guardians of the Brandywine, students are able to ask questions of environmental significance while gaining real-world problem solving experience.
+Research in the Goldsmith Laboratory has focused on determining the sources and fate of contaminants in these systems (including road salt, metals, nutrients, sediments, macroplastics/litter, and emerging contaminants) and devolving practical solutions to ameliorate the associated impacts.
+Through collaborations with local water utilities (Aqua Pennsylvania), watershed conservation organizations (the Lower Merion Conservancy and the Guardians of the Brandywine), and governmental agencies (United States Geological Survey), students are able to ask questions of environmental significance while gaining real-world problem solving experience.
+Recent conservation focused research has been funded by the National Fish and Wildlife Foundation.

 (‡ Student author)